UPDATE 1-Thai floods force closure of 17 factories in industrial zone

 km (71 miles) east of the capital, Bangkok.

-unable to reach them and the navy has been asked to help pump
+to reach them and the navy has been asked to help pump out the

 "There is flood water outside the premises and on some